cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [13.1.0] - 2024-06-17
+#### Added
+- Multisig wallet support through advanced menu item.
+- Custom mnemonic derivation path on mnemonic/hardware import and creation of new mnemonic(seedphrase) generated wallet.
+- New Vote menu option to hold everything related to voting on Cardano.
+Catalyst integration so far but governance features according to CIP-1694 to be added in an upcoming version.
+- For a more in-depth list, see https://github.com/cardano-community/guild-operators/pull/1776
+#### Changed
+- Removed CIP-0095 SPO poll

 ## [13.0.2] - 2024-06-07
 #### Fixed
 - Mnemonic import.